 5.6.1 Performance indicators, targets and sustainability measures

 The distribution and biology of eels render traditional stock assessment methods inappropriate for the fishery.
 The Commonwealth Department of Environment recognises that the input control mechanisms used to manage the Victorian eel fishery, including limiting the number of commercial licences, placing restrictions on commercial fishing gear and restricting commercial fishing to specified waters, provide adequate mechanisms to ensure that sustainable fishing practices occur.

+There is the need to include in here, or somewhere within the management of the fishery a mechanism for the reporting and tracking of stolen/lost commercial eel nets.

 5.6.2 Monitoring of the fishery